Top-K: Determinism, Tie-Breaking, and Output Ordering#

 • cuda::execution::output_ordering::stable_sorted to write output sorted by key, with equal keys ordered by source index.

-In other words, by default you get the same items, in the same positions, run after run.
+In other words, by default you get the same items, in the same positions, run after run and across GPUs of the same architecture.
 You opt out of these guarantees (by requiring weaker properties such as cuda::execution::determinism::not_guaranteed and cuda::execution::output_ordering::unsorted) to obtain faster implementations.

 Note

 Current support.
-This initial API surface only implements the fully opted-out configuration: cuda::execution::require(cuda::execution::determinism::not_guaranteed, cuda::execution::output_ordering::unsorted).
-That configuration must be requested explicitly.
+This initial API surface only implements the fully opted-out configuration.
+For cub::DeviceBatchedTopK it must be requested explicitly as cuda::execution::require(cuda::execution::determinism::not_guaranteed, cuda::execution::tie_break::unspecified, cuda::execution::output_ordering::unsorted) (cub::DeviceTopK has no tie-break dimension yet and omits the tie_break token).
 The algorithms static_assert for any other combination (including an empty, no-requirement environment), so the deterministic default described above cannot yet be exercised in code.
 The deterministic, tie-broken, and (stable-)sorted modes documented here define the committed long-term contract and will become available (including as the no-requirement default) as those code paths land.

 Requirements reference#